xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 - This workflow was developed using Python 3.9.12.

-#### Auto-loaded files:
+#### Automatically-loaded files:

-*Must be stored under current working directory.
-DO NOT rename or remove!*
+*The following files must be stored under current working directory.
+Renaming or removing may cause issues.*

 ##### database (db_solv_pred_v2.json)

-Database in this version contains property information for 249 solvents.
+The database in this version contains property information for 249 solvents.

 Example structure of one entry: